-Arkansas Plant Life, and scenic beauty are prominent features along these easily walked loops.
+Consists of two loops using the Benefield Picnic Area as a center point.
+History, wildflowers, additional Arkansas plant life, and scenic beauty are prominent features along these easily walked loops.

 In the 1880s Benjamin Benefield homesteaded 160 acres here.
 Approximately 40 acres were cultivated with onions, turnips, potatoes, an apple orchard and vineyard.
 One of their seven children is buried along the entrance road.